niexiaoguang/brender_cn_server/README.md

 docker run --rm -u $(id -u):$(id -g) -it -p 3000:3000 -p 5671:5671 -v $(pwd):/usr/app/src node_dev

 or just run docker-compose in this root of project

+### add new package
+edit package name and version in package.json file then build new image  -> ### build dev docker then docker-compose up new image